SocialBook User Guide

 Edits an existing person's details in SocialBook.

-Format: edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [dob/DATE_OF_BIRTH] [pri/PRIORITY] [income/INCOME] [famsize/FAMILY_SIZE] [r/REMARK] [t/TAG]…
+Format: edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [dob/DATE_OF_BIRTH] [pri/PRIORITY] [income/INCOME] [famsize/FAMILY_SIZE] [t/TAG]…

-• Existing values will be updated to the input values.
+• Existing values will be updated based on the provided input values.

 Examples: